IT2GO-Gloria/P3_Q-WizApp/README.md

 * Add points earned for each correct answer
 * Allow a user to use the points gained with each correct answer toward something

-Getting Started
+### To get started:
-Github Group Project is located at:
+Github Group Project is located at: https://github.com/Revature-Q-Wiz

-The original engineering group:
+### The original engineering group:
 * Charles Chase III (Team Lead), Reveé Watts, Jerome Payne,
 * Gloria Johnston, Jamal Khan, Carlos Lean and Eric Taylor